 As a grad student in American-English Literature and English content editor, I’ve worked with a variety of professionals and writers, but it’s been more enjoyable and fulfilling when working for literacy advancement and phonics with elementary- and middle-schoolers, whose natural cleverness and ability to learn quickly will always surprise you!
 I also have the most fun working on grammar, writing, and reading comprehension with high school students—but the most fun with high-schoolers has been in writing school essays, personal statements, and college entrance essays, which are more often than not a creative and fun experience hidden beneath the stress of the writing process!

-University of San Francisco - BA, English
+Undergraduate Degree: University of San Francisco - Bachelor in Arts, English

 GRE Subject Test in Literature in English